WICG/direct-sockets/docs/explainer.md

 try {
   const udpSocket = await navigator.openUDPSocket(options);
   doStuffWith(udpSocket);
+  ...
+  tcpSocket.close();
 } catch (err) {
   // handle error
 }
 ```

+The `remoteAddress` member may be omitted or ignored - the user agent may invite the user to specify the address.

+There is currently no provision for setting the local address or port.

 `send` returns a promise, that resolves when a message is sent, or the send fails: